schmuio/cryptography/README.md

 <br>

 ## Examples
-For the sake of avoiding repetition we assume that in every example snippet one has already imported the module via adding the following to the code:
+For the sake of avoiding repetition we assume that in every example snippet one has already imported the module via adding the following to their code:
 ```sh
 package yourpackage